update()

 Note:

-The function updates entity table T’s records by matching keys in T and record sequence P; P and T should have same structure.
-If a key value in P doesn’t exist in T, append or insert the corresponding record in T.
+If a key value in P exists in entity table T, update the corresponding T’s record; if a key value in P doesn’t exist in T, append or insert the corresponding P’s record in T.

 Parameter: